-Originally the term "people's republic" was an aversion of this trope: quite a few of such regimes came around immediately following the collapse of the Russian authority in western and southern Russia as a result of World War I and while they were hardly very democratic and stable, they did, for the most part, enjoy considerable support from the titular people and took a genuine effort in order not to become part of Russia ever again.
-Ironically, it was Soviet Russia that destroyed all of them and later moved on to usurp their very name in the puppet regimes established throughout Eastern Europe right after World War II... all of which were People's Republic of Tyranny to the letter.
+Originally the term "people's republic" was an aversion of this trope: quite a few such regimes came around immediately following the collapse of Russian authority in western and southern Russia as a result of World War I, and while they were hardly very democratic and stable, they did, for the most part, enjoy considerable support from the titular people and took a genuine effort in order not to become part of Russia ever again.
+Ironically, it was Soviet Russia that destroyed all of them and later moved on to usurp their very name in the puppet regimes established throughout Eastern Europe right after World War II... all of which were People's Republics of Tyranny to the letter.

 Often the words "Justice" and "Freedom" are added to the titles of the political party and government agencies.

 The Democratic People's Republic of Korea, AKA North Korea.
 It's probably one of the best modern Real Life examples of the trope, since it includes "people's" and "democratic" in the name.
 Considering that recently deceased Supreme Leader Kim Jong-il, son of the first leader Kim Il-sung, has passed power down to his son Kim Jong-un, the "republic" part is also rather dubious.

 The DPRK's name is four lies for the price of one - it isn't democratic; it isn't for the people; it isn't a republic (seeing as the head of state is a dead man and the ruling family is a monarchy in all but name); and it doesn't include all of Korea, only the Northern half.note (It should be noted, though, that South Korea is also guilty of that last one, being the Republic of Korea, and that both sides still claim the whole peninsula as theirs.)